bringyourownideas/inheritage-by-sitetree/README.md

 ```
 <div>
+<% cached 'color', $Top.ID, $Top.LastEdited %>
 $GetFromParentPage(Color)
+<% end_cached  %>
 </div>
 ```

 to retrieve the Color value set on the parent.
+Please ensure you apply suitable caching to any calls.

 ### Requirements and installation